goodrobots/devFrame/docs/_docs/14-receiver-gps-sensors.md

 ### 3.1 Mount TFMini

-- Use (2) #2 x 3/8in pan hed screws to attach the TFMini module to the TFMini Mount.
+- Use (2) #2 x 3/8in pan head screws to attach the TFMini module to the TFMini Mount.

 ![TFMini Tools]({{ site.baseurl }}/assets/images/gps-sensors/tfmini-tools.jpeg){: width="80%" .align-center}